Yuhsak/serialify/README.md

 # serialify

-Object serializer/deserializer for node.js written with TypeScript
+Object serializer/deserializer for node.js and browser written with TypeScript

 ## Installation